 It’s like your favorite coffee and your favorite breakfast all in one!
 Make sure to use instant espresso powder (instant coffee would work in a pinch) to add the coffee flavor to this.
 Espresso powder is great to have on hand to add layers of flavor to chocolate baked goods!
 Seriously, if you bake chocolate cakes, you need to keep espresso powder in your pantry.

 The name of this one is a little deceiving, because once the boiling water hits the jar, the chocolate chips begin to melt and turn the whole oatmeal into a chocolatey dream.
-Save this one for when you really need a pick-me-up in the morning.
 If you use semisweet chocolate chips, you can skip the added sugar.

 This one is my favorite of the bunch!
 Like the other cups that use dried fruit, make sure to track down no- or low-sugar dried pineapple and unsweetened coconut flakes.
 Check the bulk bins at your local health food store.
 That’s a great resource for unsweetened dried fruit!

 In the spring each year, we pick tons and tons of strawberries, and I dehydrate a lot of them in slices.
 They are crazy good in oatmeal!
 If you don’t dehydrate your own, you can pick up freeze-dried or dried strawberries at your local health food store.
 Make sure to use ground flaxseed meal here.
 Whole flaxseeds have an impenetrable coating that makes them impossible to digest.
 To get all the wonderful nutrients of flaxseed, it needs to be ground.